open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 GPUS=16 ./tools/slurm_train.sh dev mask_r50_1x configs/mask_rcnn_r50_fpn_1x_coco.py /nfs/xxxx/mask_rcnn_r50_fpn_1x
 ```

-You can check [slurm_train.sh](https://github.com/open-mmlab/mmdetection/blob/master/tools/slurm_train.sh) for full arguments and environment variables.
+You can check [the source code](https://github.com/open-mmlab/mmdetection/blob/master/tools/slurm_train.sh) to review full arguments and environment variables.

-#### Specity network ports

-If you use launch training jobs with Slurm, there are two ways to specify the ports.
+When using Slurm, the port option need to be set in one of the following ways:

 1. Set the port through `--options`.
 This is more recommended since it does not change the original configs.